 What is the difference between “best before” date and “manufacturing date”?

 The “best before” date printed on dry-cell batteries refers to the optimal performance guaranteed if you use the battery within this period.
 This limitation does not apply to eneloop, because nickel-metal hydride batteries can be used anytime if they are electrically charged.
 For reference, the “manufacturing date” is printed on the package as eneloop batteries are shipped fully charged.
-Due to the unique low self-discharge feature, if your purchase was within three years of the “manufacturing date”, you can still use them immediately without charging.
+Due to the unique low self-discharge feature, if your purchase was within five years of the “manufacturing date”, you can still use them immediately without charging.

 What is “memory effect”?